nekonora/TaggerKit/README.md

 ## Installation

-TaggerKit is available through [CocoaPods](https://cocoapods.org).
-To install the latest version (updated for Swift 5) , just add the following line to your Podfile:
+TaggerKit is available through [CocoaPods](https://cocoapods.org), Carthage or SPM.

+To install the latest version, just add the following line to your Podfile:

 ```ruby
 pod 'TaggerKit'
 ```

-Or in your Cartfile:
+In your Cartfile:

 ```ruby
 github "nekonora/TaggerKit" ~> 0.6.0
 ```

+Or add this repo as a swift package inside of Xcode 11.

 ## Setup